New Project Begins with Prayer

 Wheat Ridge Apartments Project Underway

 The new Wheat Ridge Apartment project is underway!
-Paul Risk Construction began work July 24, launching the 4-story, 45-unit building in the space between the Wheat Ridge Personal Care building and the Home Messenger/Muddy Creek Farm Library (where the annual Benefit Auctions have been held).
-To learn more and follow construction progress, please click on the following link: http://behindthebuild.com/fairmount
+Paul Risk Construction began work July 24, launching the 4-story, 45-unit building in the space between the Wheat Ridge Personal Care building and the Home Messenger/Muddy Creek Farm Library (the site of Fairmount’s annual Benefit Auctions).
+To learn more and follow construction progress, please click here.

 The building, designed by RLPS, will offer 11 apartment floor plans, each with its own private patio or balcony.
 Sizes will range from a 510-square-foot studio to a 1,416-square-foot, two-bedroom unit with two full bathrooms.
 Each apartment will have a patio or balcony, and common areas in the building will include a gathering room with a full kitchen, a dining room, library and wellness room.
 Storage areas will be available on the lower level.